I'm often asked 'where do you get your ideas from?'

 Actually, it isn't a Nicholson, It's the side of a shipping container.
 The surface, colour and design are created through weathering and rough treatment, not an artist.
 But to me, it's a perfect abstract.

 You don't have to look up to art.
-Sometimes its lying at your feet, like this worn red paint on black tarmac (left).
+Sometimes its lying at your feet, like this worn red paint on black tarmac.
 The texture, pattern and colour are wonderful, aren't they?

 I went to Dungeness with Anita Sullivan to see Derek Jarman's garden, and got distracted by the metal huts and machines along the coast path.
 I took loads of photos of this one (right).
 Don't just look at the shapes and angles, think about the voids and shadows.
 A dozen paintings in there!

-This one left and the one below are just old metal huts, But the accidental composition of geometric surfaces, and the association of steel-blue and rust orange...
+The burnt orange compositions are just the walls of outbuildings, but the accidental composition of geometric surfaces, and the association of steel-blue and rust...
 I couldn't have composed it better myself.

 Obviously, I love metals and their chemical reactions over time.
 But you don't just find metals in man-made structures.